Knee Replacements

 5. Failure of Other Treatments:

-When non-surgical treatments such as physical therapy, medications, injections, or lifestyle changes no longer relieve your symptoms or improve knee function, knee replacement may be considered as a last resort.
+• When non-surgical treatments such as physiotherapy, medications, injections, or lifestyle changes no longer relieve your symptoms or improve knee function, knee replacement may be considered as a last resort.

 6. Quality of Life: